aesuli/ArcheoNote_Annotator_Italian/README.md

 # ArcheoNote - Automatic Annotation of Italian Archeological Reports

-This repo contains the code and the trained model to annotate archelogical reports written in Italian.
+This repo contains the code and the trained model to automatically annotate named entities relevant to archelogical reports written in Italian.

 This tool has been developed within the [Ariadne plus EU project](https://ariadne-infrastructure.eu/).